lazarev-andrey/DCTLib/README.md

 # DCTLib
 Discrete cosine transform library for .NET, written in C#.
-Not per standards.
 Optimised for use with bitmaps.

 # DCTFun
 ## Download